Force over Distance: Chapter 18

 Young lifted his cup.
 Rush met him halfway.
 This time, Young waited for Rush to down his shot before he followed suit.

-“So,” Volker said, conversationally, looking at Rush.
-“Is physical mimicry one of your new creepy skills, or did the colonel finally figure out how to brainwash you?”
+“So,” Volker said, his voice pitched to carry, “is physical mimicry one of your new creepy skills, or did the colonel finally figure out how to brainwash you?”

-“People who inconsiderately activate Ancient devices,” Rush said, his gaze laser-focused on Volker, “should count themselves lucky they’ve not been assigned night shifts for the foreseeable future.”
+“People who inconsiderately activate Ancient devices,” Rush said, laser-focused on Volker, “should count themselves lucky they’ve not been assigned night shifts for the foreseeable future.”

-“We’ve been known to share a drink from time to time,” Young said, trying to diffuse some tension.
+“We’ve been known to share a drink from time to time.”
+Young tried to diffuse the tension.

 “Fun,” Volker said mildly.
 “And was that before or after the civilian mutiny?”